OthmaneKabal/G-T2KG/README.md

-# Integrating OpenIE Syntactic Cleaning and LLMs Validation for Domain-Independent Knowledge Graph Construction (G-T2KG)
+# Enhancing Domain-Independent Knowledge Graph Construction through OpenIE Cleaning and LLMs Validation (G-T2KG)
 This repository provides the code used to build knowledge graph from text (G-T2KG)